MESSELMIyahya/preauth/README.md

-# prechat
+# PreAuth
-chatting app with socket.io node express typescript and mongodb in server and react vite ,axios and tailwindCSS in client
+authentication app with typescript and jwt , mongoose , and passport for OAuth , GOOGLE auth and JWT